MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 - Location (for example: Location Agnostic)
 - Resource Type (for example: User)

-In this topic, we will walk through how to create a bookable resource and add details to distinguish it from other resources.
+In this article, we will walk through how to create a bookable resource and add details to distinguish it from other resources.
 We will also explore some common details for setting up field technician resources for Field Service organizations.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4yg5v]